Ceiceiceii/census_income_classification/README.md

 ```

-## Training Pipeline
+## Training/Data Exploration/Segementation Pipeline

 ### Step 1: Data Preparation

-First, convert the raw data to CSV format:
+First, convert the raw data to CSV format (if the .data and .columns files are not in /source_data, please paste the data file in first):

 ```bash
 python convert_to_csv.py